rhregalado/rhregalado.github.io/_pages/contact.md

 excerpt: "Contact me"
 author_profile: true
 ---
  To make it easy for people to find me, all my contact information is listed below; including my current mailing address, institutional email, and various web services.
-Listed are some places on the Internet where I reside:
+Here are some places on the Internet where I reside:

 Preferred: [rhregalado@up.edu.ph](mailto:rhregalado@up.edu.ph)